rodo1fo/design-patterns/README.md

 * **Template**: Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 The Template Method pattern lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.

 * **Iterator**: Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+* **Memento**: Without violating encapsulation, capture and externalize an object’s internal state so that the object can be restored to this state later.